Baptism of James VI

 The baptism of James VI was celebrated at Stirling Castle in December 1566 with a masque, fireworks, and a staged assault on a mock fortress.
+The entertainment was devised by George Buchanan and Bastian Pagez.

 Prince James

 James was the son of Mary, Queen of Scots, and Henry Stuart, Lord Darnley.
-He was born on 19 July 1566 at Edinburgh Castle.
+He was born on 19 June 1566 at Edinburgh Castle.
 The midwife was Margaret Asteane.
 He was taken to Stirling Castle where a nursery was prepared for him.

-His cradle was made by the queen's menusier or upholsterer Nicholas Guillebault and placed under a blue plaiding canopy, rocked by a team of five aristocrats including the queen's niece, Christine Stewart.
+His cradle was made by the queen's menusier or upholsterer Nicholas Guillebault and placed under a blue plaiding canopy, rocked by a team of five aristocrats including the queen's niece, Christine Stewart, Katherine Murray, and Alison Sinclair.
 The prince's household at Stirling included Margaret Beaton, Lady Reres.

+Clothes and colours

 In December Lady Reres and the prince's nurse Helen Littil were dressed in black velvet gowns with black satin doublets and skirt fronts.
 John Balfour, one of the queen's valets, bought this cloth.
+Mary was said to have given clothes to members of court above the entitlement of their rank, to reflect her status on the day.
+John Forster, an English border warden, heard in September 1566 that Mary had ordered clothes for Bothwell in blue, the Earl of Argyll in red, and the Earl of Moray in green, "at her own charge".
+She asked her lords to each bring a certain number of retainers dressed in colours.
+The preparations at Stirling continued "with all speed".

 It was later said that Mary dressed all her household and nobility in new clothes for baptism at her expense, exceeding their status and degree, the costumes involving cloth of gold and silver and tissue.
 This is in part a response to George Buchanan's claim that Mary dressed the Earl of Bothwell in magnificent clothes for the events but neglected Lord Darnley.
+The idea that Mary clothed Bothwell in rich garments for the Stirling baptism was included in the "Book of Articles" written against her by her enemies and presented at the Westminster Conference in 1568.

+According to Buchanan, in response to criticism about disparities in Darnley and Bothwell's dress, Mary blamed the embroiderers and tailors, but it was known that she had embroidered some details for Bothwell's costume herself.
+Mary was said to have designed or devised Bothwell's clothes, and, according to another hostile account "she feigned to be in a great rage and choler against the King's tailors that had not made such apparel as she had devised for him against the triumph".
+Darnley, it was supposed, was not able to attend the public events at Stirling because Mary had not provided him adequate costume.